 A simple and understated form of upcycling, Cristal Glass Project takes old glass bottles and turns it into new items like drinking glasses, lamps, and other glass products.
 It’s a green gift, one your guest can use for many purposes at home.

 For smaller glasses, there are shot glasses customized to have your photo, names, and wedding date.
-My Party Blue offers shot glasses available in ceramic, clear glass, or frosted glass.
+Sign Stop offers clear shot glasses and other drinkware.

 Your guests will remember your wedding each time they look at the fridge and see your magnet giveaway.
 Ref Magnet Wedding Souvenirs Manila have been operating since 1999 and can provide magnets to your exact style.